-Introduction to Sociology Introduction to Psychology College Writing I Introduction to Criminal Justice Strategic Management Statistics Spanish I Biology I Emergency Medical Technician Intro to Biotechnology I
+Introduction to Sociology College Writing I Strategic Management Spanish I Emergency Medical Technician Introduction to Psychology Introduction to Criminal Justice Statistics Biology I Intro to Biotechnology I

-\Monty Tech offers the following dual enrollment courses during the school day - Biology I & Introduction to Biotechnology I, and Emergency Medical Technician that is only available to students in the Health Occupations program.
+Monty Tech offers the following dual enrollment courses during the school day - Biology I & Introduction to Biotechnology I, and Emergency Medical Technician which is only available to students in the Health Occupations program.
 Students should see their guidance counselor for more information.
 All students are required to take an Accuplacer test in order to qualify.